 Thyroid nodules are solid or fluid-filled lumps that form within your thyroid, a small gland located at the base of your neck, just above your breastbone.

-The great majority of thyroid nodules aren't serious and don't cause symptoms.
-Thyroid cancer accounts for only a small percentage of thyroid nodules.
+Most thyroid nodules aren't serious and don't cause symptoms.
+Only a small percentage of thyroid nodules are cancerous.

 You often won't know you have a thyroid nodule until your doctor discovers it during a routine medical exam.
+Or your doctor may uncover it during a scan that was done for another health reason.
 Some thyroid nodules, however, may become large enough to be visible or make it difficult to swallow or breathe.

 Treatment options depend on the type of thyroid nodule you have.

 Most thyroid nodules don't cause signs or symptoms.
-Occasionally, however, some nodules become so large that they can:
+But occasionally some nodules become so large that they can:

-- Be seen, often as a swelling at the base of your neck
+Be seen, often as a swelling at the base of your neck

-- Press on your windpipe or esophagus, causing shortness of breath or difficulty swallowing
+Press on your windpipe or esophagus, causing shortness of breath or difficulty swallowing

 In some cases, thyroid nodules produce additional thyroxine, a hormone secreted by your thyroid gland.
-The extra thyroxine can cause symptoms of hyperthyroidism such as:
+The extra thyroxine can cause symptoms of an overproduction of thyroid hormones (hyperthyroidism), such as:

 Unexplained weight loss

-- Rapid or irregular heartbeat
+Rapid or irregular heartbeat

-A few thyroid nodules are cancerous (malignant), but determining which nodules are malignant can't be done by symptoms alone.
-Most cancerous thyroid nodules are slow growing and may be small when they're discovered.
-Aggressive thyroid cancers are rare, but these nodules may be large, firm, fixed and rapid growing.
+Only a small number of thyroid nodules are cancerous.
+But determining which nodules are cancerous can't be done by evaluating your symptoms alone.
+Most cancerous thyroid nodules are slow growing and may be small when your doctor discovers them.
+Aggressive thyroid cancers are rare with nodules that may be large, firm, fixed and rapid growing.